 PWM operates a 2,000 square foot creation studio and shared office space, equipped with theatre lighting, sound and digital equipment.
 Click here for accessibility information for our office and creative studio space: https://www.playwrights.ca/accessibility-contact/

 LA SERRE – ARTS VIVANTS

 LA SERRE is a structuring incubator for the improvement of the conditions under which emerging artists carry out their work in live art.
 It accompanies them in the expansion of their work, from the creation process to encounters with the public.
 It helps artists develop their autonomy, organizational maturity and artistic independence.
 LA SERRE acts as an activator of collaborations between artists and local, national and international partners, as well as artists from various artistic disciplines and other areas.
 Artistically, LA SERRE favors projects that establish evocative links between art and society, and facilitate connections between different disciplinary fields and sectors.

-The recipient of the program will receive a project creation grant of $13,000 by the CAM over two years, along with numerous services provided by PWM, LA SERRE, et CAM.
+The recipient of the program will receive a project creation grant of $13,000 from the CAM over two years, along with numerous services provided by PWM, LA SERRE, and CAM.
 This is a one-time, non-renewable grant.

 The program takes place over two years, and support is provided as follows:

-An excerpt of a previously written theatrical work in English (10 pages maximum, PDF or DOC);
+An excerpt of a previously written theatrical work in English (10 pages maximum);

-An excerpt of the project (10 pages maximum, PDF or DOC);
+An excerpt of the project (10 pages maximum);

 Only the required documents will be forwarded to members of the evaluation committee.